Volume 67, Issue 1

 January / February 2017

 Employee Perspective Survey, March 6-21

-During March 6-21, GHS will conduct the 2017 Employee Perspective Survey.
+During March 6-21, Prisma Health will conduct the 2017 Employee Perspective Survey.
 Over the last 10 years, this key tool has provided a baseline for where we stand and insight on where we need to go.
 Employee opinions matter and are worth sharing!

 Once again, survey ambassadors from all departments and representing all shifts and weekends will receive training to keep their work units motivated and informed about the survey.

 As in years past, we will complete the survey online.
 We will continue the use of unique ID codes to ensure confidentiality, improve accuracy of results and streamline the process.
-Remember, no one at GHS ever sees individual employee responses.
+Remember, no one at Prisma Health ever sees individual employee responses.